 Conclusion

 Constructing a wooden box is a journey of creativity, craftsmanship, and personal expression.
-By understanding the fundamentals of wood selection, joinery techniques, and finishing methods, you can create boxes that are both functional and beautiful.
+So by understanding the fundamentals of wood selection, joinery techniques, and finishing methods, you can create boxes that are both functional and beautiful.
 Remember to invest in quality tools, practice your joinery, pay attention to detail, and don't be afraid to experiment with different finishes.